verrazzano/docs/content/en/docs/networking/security/net-security.md

 ### NetworkPolicies for Envoy sidecar proxies
 As mentioned, Envoy sidecar proxies run in both system component pods and application pods.
 Each proxy sends requests to the Istio control plane pod, `istiod`, for a variety of reasons.
-During installation, Verrazzano creates a NetworkPolicy named `istiod-access` in the `istio-system` namespace to give ingress to system component sidecar proxies.
-For applications, Verrazzano creates a per-application NetworkPolicy in the `istio-system` namespace to allow the same access to `istiod`.
+During installation, Verrazzano creates a NetworkPolicy named `istiod-access` in the `istio-system` namespace to give ingress to system component and application sidecar proxies.
-When the application is deleted, Verrazzano will delete the policy.

 ## mTLS
 Istio can be enabled to use mTLS between services in the mesh, and also between the Istio gateways and Envoy sidecar proxies.